Channel Partner Loyalty Programs or Incentive Programs?

 Channel Incentive Budgeting

 With incentives and loyalty, it can be as easy as adjusting the percentage.
 The rule of thumb is 1% of sales for loyalty.
 But, looking at a % of gross margin is a better strategy because it accounts for business models with high-margin or low-margin sales.
 Alternatively, channel incentives might be 2% of the gross margin.
-Channel loyalty reward programs tend to run year after year continuously, so the lower reward amount is incurred over a longer period.
+Channel loyalty reward programs tend to run year after year continuously, so the lower reward amount is incurred over a more extended period.
 Channel incentives might be for one quarter or a single year, which allows for a large reward rate.
 Brightspot has a neat online incentive budget calculator where you can dynamically adjust the number of participants, reward %, and take rate (the % of reps earning the reward) to estimate an incentive budget.

 Brightspot had a super eBook on this topic.
 Channel Rewards Guide is a how-to guide for starting channel incentive programs and channel partner loyalty programs.
-It’s based on our #1 most-popular eBook, 12.5 Steps to a Perfect Incentive Program and has been rewritten to focus directly on channel rewards.
+It’s based on our #1 most-popular eBook, 12.5 Steps to a Perfect Incentive Program, and has been rewritten to focus directly on channel rewards.